ImperialCollegeLondon/porescale/codes/TangentPcFit/README.md

 # FitTanCapillaryModel

-This is a capillary model based on a tangent function proposed as follows:
+This is a capillary model based on a tangent function proposed as follows [1]:

 **J(S<sub>e</sub>) = A + B * tan(π/2 - π * S<sub>e</sub><sup>C</sup>)**